-Founded in 1970, ERCOT is an independent, not-for-profit organization responsible for overseeing the reliable and safe transmission of electricity over Texas' main electricity power grid.
-As the independent system operator (ISO) since 1996, ERCOT has been the broker between competitive wholesale power buyers and sellers.
-ERCOT ISO also provided the platform upon which Texas' electric utility industry made the transition to state-legislated retail competition, which began on January 1, 2002.
+Founded in 1970, ERCOT is an independent, not-for-profit organization responsible for overseeing the reliable and safe transmission of electricity over the power grid serving most of Texas.
+As the Independent System Operator (ISO) since 1996, ERCOT has been the broker between competitive wholesale power buyers and sellers.
+The ERCOT ISO also provided the platform upon which Texas' electric utility industry made the transition to retail competition on Jan.
+1, 2002.

 The Power Grid

-Texas' main electric power grid is a 40,500-mile network of long-distance, high-voltage transmission lines and substations that carries bulk electricity to multiple utility companies for distribution to their customers.
-This grid, which has an approximately 73,700 megawatts of available generation capacity, delivers approximately 85 percent of Texas' overall power usage to 23 million Texans.
+Texas' main electric power grid is a network of more than 52,700 miles of long-distance, high-voltage transmission lines and substations that carry bulk electricity to multiple utility companies for distribution to their customers.
+This grid, which has 86,000+ megawatts of available generation capacity, delivers approximately 90 percent of the electricity used by more than 26 million consumers in Texas.

-ERCOT's members include consumers, cooperatives, independent generators, independent power marketers, retail electric providers, investor-owned electric utilities (transmission and distribution providers), and municipal-owned electric utilities.
+ERCOT's members include consumers, cooperatives, independent generators, independent power marketers, retail electric providers, investor-owned electric utilities (transmission and distribution providers), and municipally owned electric utilities.

-ERCOT's operations activities are headquartered in Taylor 25 miles northeast of Austin in an 85,000-square-foot operations center and additional 75,000-square-foot facility.
-An additional backup operations center is located outside of Austin.
+ERCOT's operations activities are headquartered in Taylor, about 25 miles northeast of Austin in an 85,000-square-foot operations center and additional 75,000-square-foot facility.
+An additional backup operations center is located in Bastrop.

-Most board and stakeholder meetings are held at an executive and administration center near the Austin-Bergstrom Airport at 7620 Metro Center Drive.
+Most board and stakeholder meetings occur at an executive and administration center near Austin-Bergstrom International Airport at 8000 Metropolis Drive.